 Buckwheat is a type of (gluten-free) grain and gives this granola a really nice earthy taste.
-Feel free to substitute it for extra oats or another whole grain like quinoa.
+I highly recommend the buckwheat but feel free to substitute it for extra oats or another whole grain like quinoa.

 To make your own chai spice . . .

 Combine the following ground spices . . .